redtexts/texts/aflci_1937_an_open_letter_to_rwl.md

 counter-revolutionary wing that once led the Communist Party.
 Our split was supposed to represent a Marxian reaction to the opportunist line that brought the world proletariat from one defeat to another.
-Although we broke together from the Stalinist-Bucharin line ideologically and organizationally, we stood apart from you for the reason that ideologically we were part of the left faction of the Italian Communist Party which fundamental documents are to be found in the Roma thesis.
+Although we broke together from the Stalinist-Bukharin line ideologically and organizationally, we stood apart from you for the reason that ideologically we were part of the left faction of the Italian Communist Party which fundamental documents are to be found in the Roma thesis.